Financial Challenges of Divorce: Why People Stay Married

-Divorce comes with serious financial consequences – assets needs to be split, a second household needs to be funded and there may be the issue of child welfare payments.
+Divorce comes with serious financial consequences – assets need to be split, a second household needs to be funded and there may be the issue of child welfare payments.
 For most couples, the financial repercussions of divorce or separation are a hugely scary and stressful consideration, and what is more, these fears are usually entirely warranted and reasonable.
-So it is no wonder that many couples avoid the fear of financial stress and the accompany lifestyle change of divorce, and stay married – even if emotionally they believe a divorce would be a healthier step for them and their family.
+Research studies consistently show that women and children experience substantial financial declines upon divorce (1).
+Furthermore, research demonstrates that divorced Australians are much more likely to experience material hardships and to report having a lower level of prosperity than the married and never-divorced (2).
+So it is no wonder that many couples avoid the fear of financial stress and the accompanying lifestyle change of divorce, and stay married – even if emotionally they believe a divorce would be a healthier step for them and their family.

 Elsa had a university degree in physiotherapy but since the arrival of her children she had only ever worked part-time a couple of days a week.
 She and Don had decided that she would be around to care for the kids as much as possible and as money wasn’t an issue she had only worked to stay abreast of professional developments.
 Now that Elsa and Don were contemplating a divorce, Elsa began to realise that she wouldn’t be able to afford to work part-time if her and Don split up.
 Even with his ongoing childcare payments, she would need to find a way to meet the mortgage repayments or give up the house – a thought she did not relish, especially as it would mean even more change for the children.
 She realised that divorce would mean a return to full-time employment, which in turn would require full-time childcare.
 This was not the life she envisaged for her children or herself.
 She realised divorce would have a massive impact on her financial security and her lifestyle, and these thoughts filled Elsa with anxiety and trepidation – she honestly wasn’t sure how she would cope.